gradient-pulse/phi-mesh/experiments/pre_metric_extensions/tu_plus_stack/failure_taxonomy_v0.1.md

 ---

+## C13.
+Second-order bounded-response failure

+**Definition:**
+Fresh recontact after operationally credible bounded recovery causes accelerated degradation, residue-contact confusion, or renewed escalation that breaks reusable recovery credibility.

+**Primary signs:**
+- fresh bounded recontact no longer remains bounded
+- old residue and new contact cease to remain distinguishable
+- renewed pressure begins amplifying through prior residue
+- second-order contact exposes hidden non-recovery
+- reusable bounded-response behavior collapses after repeated recontact

+**Why it matters:**
+This is the practical failure boundary for second-order robustness after bounded recovery.

+**Current status:**
+Actively tested; repeated bounded recontact observed with residue-contact separation intact, but no confirmed second-order bounded-response failure at the current level.

+---

+## C14.
+Residue-amplification failure

+**Definition:**
+Previously bounded recovery residue becomes an active amplifier under recontact, turning a stable post-recovery condition into a latent vulnerability surface.

+**Primary signs:**
+- low residue becomes dynamically consequential when touched again
+- fresh contact grows faster than in first-order tests
+- bounded residue begins biasing comparison or interpretation toward escalation
+- prior post-recovery calm is revealed to have been masking a structurally active weakness

+**Why it matters:**
+This is the practical failure boundary for claiming that stable bounded residue is architecturally safe rather than merely quiet.

+**Current status:**
+Actively tracked in the second-order recontact band; no confirmed residue amplification at the current level.

+---

 # Failure family D — Measurement and interpretation failures

 These failures concern analysis, fossilization, and protocol assessment rather than raw behavior alone.